Discover Alameda, CA condos for sale – your ideal island living awaits.

 $625K purchase, 10% down, 6.5% rate

 The trade-off: 10 more minutes to SF (ferry vs. BART).
+The gain: equity, walkable beach, schools that work.

-Current Situation: Renting 2BR in Oakland ($3,000–$3,500/mo), tired of rent increases, ready to build equity
+Currently renting a 2BR in Oakland ($3,000 to $3,500/month), tired of rent increases, ready to build equity.

 San Francisco